tlstommy/PiInk/README.md

 ```

-Upon reboot, the PiInk program will start and be accessible on the web at the Raspberry Pi's IP address or at `piink.local`.
+Upon reboot, the PiInk program will start and be accessible on the web at the Raspberry Pi's IP address or at `piink.local`

 # WebUI & PiInk Buttons